-No Grain Honey Bread
+Paleo Honey Bread

-5 – tablespoons butter, melted
+5 Tbl butter, melted (sources)

-1/2 – cup sifted coconut flour (I use Bob’s Red Mill brand)
+1/2 cup sifted coconut flour (sources)

-1/2 teaspoon, no aluminum baking powder
+1/2 teaspoon, no aluminum baking powder (sources)

 Whisk together eggs, butter, coconut milk, honey, sea salt, vanilla, and stevia.
 Mix coconut flour and baking powder in a separate bowl and then sprinkle this dry mixture in with the wet ingredients a bit at a time.
 Once everything is mixed, keep whisking until the batter is very smooth with no lumps.
-Pour into a glass loaf pan and bake at 400F for 20-25 minutes or until loaf starts to slightly brown on top.
+Pour into a glass loaf pan and bake at 400 F/204 C for 20-25 minutes or until loaf starts to slightly brown on top.

 Sarah, The Healthy Home Economist